VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 ```

 The saved state handle is a map of keys and values.
-I put result as a value.
+I put the result as a value.
 Key is generated based on the child screen destination id by `resultName` function.
-Key contains id of child screen because parent could have a few children,
+Key contains the id of the child screen because the parent could have a few children,
 and it needs to know the source of the result.

-Passing result to a parent is the last step on every child screen.
+Passing a result to a parent is the last step on every children's screen.
 Close the current screen on the last step calling `popBackStack()`.

 `SavedStateHandle` doesn't work with any class because it deals with a process death.